jmmut/code-map/README.md

 ## Running this project

-You can download a pre-compiled binary for Mac from https://s3.console.aws.amazon.com/s3/buckets/intrasonics-releases?prefix=code-map/&region=eu-west-1

-You can also clone this repo, then [Install rust](https://www.rust-lang.org/tools/install), then do `cargo run --release`.
+You can clone this repo, then [Install rust](https://www.rust-lang.org/tools/install), then do `cargo run --release`.

-If you cloned the repo, you can install the binary in your PATH with `cargo install --path .`, and then you can do `code-map` from anywhere.
-Run `code-map --help` for the available options.
+Then you can install the binary in your PATH with `cargo install --path .`, and then you can do `code-map` from anywhere.
+Run `code-map --help` to see the available options.

 ### Searching

 You can search for a file by typing a substring in the search box.
 Click on the box or press 'f' to start searching.
 The search is case-insensitive and fuzzy, so you can type `config man` to find `ConfigurationManager`.
+From the dropdown you can only select the first entry, selecting others or moving the cursor is not implemented

 ## Metrics

 You can choose different metrics to plot.
 Each metric assigns a number to each node in a tree.
 The tree, nodes and metrics can be computed from different sources, but the most common use case is to compute them from a directory tree, where each node is a directory or a file.